 Roofing systems have several components and each serves a different purpose in protecting your home.
-You don’t need to know all the details, especially if you’re working with a roofing contractor.
-But, if you’re the curious type, this list of basic roof elements will help you understand exactly how your roofing system functions, and why.
+You don’t need to know all the different parts of a roof, especially if you’re working with a roofing contractor.
+But, if you’re the curious type, this list of basic elements will help you understand exactly how your roofing system functions, and why.

 Take a peek at your roof’s anatomy so you can talk shop the next time an inspector knocks.

 This is what a roof is made of: